erikzaadi/manager-readme/README.md

 - **Personal Doc:** Co-created, goal-focused, done by our 3rd 1:1.
 Private to us.
 - **Meetings:**
   - Bi-weekly 1:1s.
-  - Bi-monthly *Hackadelic* (team fun, can be related to work and perhaps not, name subject to puns).
+  - Bi-monthly *Hackadelic* (team fun, can be related to work or not, name subject to puns).
   - Bi-yearly *PEP* (Personal Evaluation Process, **NOT PIP**) , 1.5h deep two-way feedback and growth planning.
 - **Features vs. Learning:** We balance shipping and growing.
 - **Team Interaction:** Pairing encouraged, knowledge-sharing expected.

+### PragmaErik Survival Tips
+- **Own your tasks:**
+  - If something is unclear, ask.
+  - Ownership doesn’t end with a merge, keep an eye on how your change behaves over time.
+  - If you stopped mid-task, could someone else continue?
+  - Raise flags early for spillovers or unexpected challenges.
+- Bottom-up tasks coming from you will always have a soft spot for me, raise issues you care about.
+- Strive to enable your teammates.
+- Have fun!

 ---